Inslee: More than $2 million in prizes for Washington residents getting their COVID-19 vaccine

 The plan for cash giveaways will involve one drawing each week for $250,000 across four weeks for all vaccinated residents.
 At the end of four weeks, there will be an another drawing — for a full $1 million.

-Vaccinated residents don’t need to do anything to be entered in the drawings.
+Vaccinated residents don’t need to do anything to be entered in the drawings, which have been dubbed the “Shot of a Lifetime.”

 The lottery will automatically gather names from the state Department of Health’s immunization database.

+People will become eligible after they get their first shot, said Glasper, and the state lottery will conduct two weekly drawings starting Tuesday.
+One drawing will be for people 18 and older, and the other will be for children ages 12 through 17.

+The $1 million grand-prize drawing will be held July 13, he said.

 Additionally, the state will distribute almost $1 million to Washington’s four-year public universities and two-year technical and community colleges to conduct their own drawings for free tuition and expenses for students who have been vaccinated.